h2oai/h2o-llmstudio/documentation/docs/faqs.md

 ### What is the maximum dataset size that an LLM Studio instance can handle?

 The total dataset size is basically unlimited / only bound by disk space as all training is done in batches.
 There is no specific rule of thumb for maximum batch size - this depends strongly on backbone, context size, use of flash attention 2.0, use of gradient checkpointing, etc.
 We suggest using a batch size that just fills the RAM for maximum efficiency.
-While testing for maximum memory consumption, set padding quantile to 0.
-Make sure to set it back to 1 when you found a good setting for the batch size to save on runtime.
+While testing for maximum memory consumption, set padding quantile to `0`.
+Make sure to set it back to `1` when you have found a good setting for the batch size to save on runtime.

 ----